The end of February means warm weather will return soon. Then it will be time to open the windows, wear short sleeves, enjoy the outdoors.

 Otherwise, you’re faced with one of the most unpleasant of all cleaning tasks.
 But don’t buy a commercial oven cleaner.
 The toxic fumes will stay in your house for a long time.
 Look online for instructions for cleaning it with washing soda.
-Here, for example.
+My post The ultimate guide to using washing soda and baking soda: 88 helpful hints, for example.

 Probably no one paints every year.
 Besides the hassle involved, painting makes some people sick.

 Why?
 Most household paints contain toxic chemicals, especially volatile organic compounds (VOCs).
 So do many other finishes, adhesives, and some cleaning supplies.
 VOCs cause symptoms like headaches and dizziness.

 All paints need to keep the pigment in solution until you apply it.
 The base paint you buy has solvents.
 Whatever pigments are added to make the color you want have solvents, too.
 Then they evaporate as the paint dries.
 In fact, paint can emit VOCs into the air for years after it’s dry to the touch.

 So look not only for low-VOC or no-VOC paint, but also low-emission paint.
 Also, be aware that some paints contain other toxin than VOCs.
 A decade ago, low-VOC paints didn’t perform well.
 Manufacturers have gotten better at making them.